US equity

 Strong demand for factor ETFs

-Factor ETFs have experienced significant AUM (assets under management) growth over the past 10 years, ending in 2023.
+Factor ETFs have experienced significant AUM (assets under management) growth over the past 10 years, ending in 2024.
 Analyzing AUM over time allows us to understand how client demand has evolved.
-Over a 10-year period, the compound annual growth rates (CAGRs) of the AUM in various factor ETF categories all experienced meaningful growth rates, with quality and multifactor growing the fastest.
+Over a 10-year period, the compound annual growth rates (CAGRs) of the AUM in various factor ETF categories all experienced meaningful growth rates, with quality and momentum growing the fastest.
 (See table below.)

 CAGR%

-In looking at the growth of AUM of five single factor categories, dividend yield is by far the largest category, reaching $359 billion at the end of 2023.
+In looking at the growth of AUM of five single factor categories, dividend yield is by far the largest category, reaching $415 billion at the end of 2024.
 (See chart below.)
-The other categories range from $15 billion to $118 billion.
+The other categories range from $27 billion to $150 billion.
 To compare their growth patterns, dividend yield is charted on the right Y-axis, and the other four factor categories on the left Y-axis.
 Quality has the highest growth rate among this group across all time periods.
-Quality and momentum ETFs both represented $12 billion in AUM in 2018.
-Since then, investors have preferred quality ETFs, pushing their AUM to $73 billion relative to $15 billion for momentum.

 Overall, our analysis finds that investors are driving significant demand for both single and multifactor ETFs within their portfolios.

-For more implementation considerations, case studies, and market trends, download the complete whitepaper, “The evolving use of equity factor ETFs”.
+For more implementation considerations, case studies, and market trends, please fill out the form below and we will send you the full paper, "The evolving use of equity factor ETFs."

 Footnotes